Effective Date: November 2023

 We may collect and process the following information when providing the Services:

 - Information You Provide Voluntarily.
 We may collect information that you voluntarily provide to us.
 If you communicate or correspond with us by email, through postal mail, via phone or through other forms of communication, or if you meet with us at our offices or at other places, we may collect and process the information you provide as part of this communication or meeting.
-We only collect and process the personal information we need to allow us to respond to your request and/or provide the particular service you have sought.

 - Information We Collect Automatically.
 We may automatically collect information about you when you use our Services such as, but not limited to: